rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-virtual-linear-storage.md

-# About virtual and linear storage
+# About Virtual and Linear Storage

 The ME4 series storage system uses two different storage technologies that share a common user interface.
 One uses the virtual method while the other one uses the linear method.